-New Zealand may be small in size, but our dairy industry is big in the world of dairy exports, being the 8th largest dairy producer globally.
+New Zealand may be small in size, but our dairy industry is big in the world of dairy exports, being the eighth largest dairy producer globally.

-With only 5 million people and around the same number of dairy cows, that leaves a lot of dairy to export, and we send it to many places.
+With only 5 million people and around the same number of dairy cows, that leaves a lot of dairy to export, and we send it many places around the world.
 Our high quality dairy produce is New Zealand’s biggest export earner.

 New Zealand’s temperate climate is well suited to a low cost, high quality grazed-pasture dairy system.
 The seasonal calving system that’s been a feature of the industry for more than 100 years, cleverly matches home-grown feed supply with the herd’s nutritional needs.